sara-nl/jupyter/source/Pages/Data/distributing.rst

 .. _content_distributing:

 ==========================================================
-Clone a git repository using a link
+Cloning a git repository on start / with a link
 ==========================================================

 A user's home directory is empty by default when JupyterHub creates a new notebook server.